Wonderland Greyhound Park: ECW Mass Transit Incident

 On November 23, 1996, the venue hosted an Extreme Championship Wrestling (ECW) house show which featured a 17-year-old aspiring professional wrestler named Erich Kulas who wrestled under the ring name "Mass Transit" who was involved in a tag team match with Devon "D-Von Dudley" Hughes against The Gangstas tag team which consisted of Jerome "New Jack" Young and Jamal Mustafa.
 In this match, Kulas suffered severe injuries due to being bladed by New Jack which severed two of the arteries in his forehead.
 Further information revealed that Kulas had lied about his age to ECW owner and booker Paul Heyman in which he claimed he was 21 years old, but in reality was 17.
 Kulas' family filed a lawsuit against New Jack after he was tried on charges of assault and battery with a dangerous weapon.
 After Kulas admitted that he asked to be cut, the jury acquitted New Jack and concluded that he was not liable in a civil court.

-Demolition
+Demolition and redevelopment

 Demolition of the track began in 2017, with the investment company that owns it looking for a buyer for redevelopment.
+The City of Revere seized the property by eminent domain in November 2022 with the intention of building a new Revere High School on the site; this led to a lawsuit by CBW Lending in early 2023, claiming that the $29.5 million the city paid for the land undervalued the property, which it estimated to be worth $100 million.
+Amidst the litigation, groundbreaking for the new school took place in August 2025.